Matammanjunath/Matammanjunath/README.md

 performing beginners, medium and high level data analysis
 - 💞️ I’m looking to collaborate on solar PV projects involving system level codes, academic projects
 - 📫 How to reach me manjunath031@gmail.com
+- Also you can check my profile at www.manjunathucf.weebly.com

 <!---
 Matammanjunath/Matammanjunath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.